wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 WPL (WordPress Property Listing) is a great plugin for real estate agents and agencies.
 Also it can be used for vertical markets.

-= How can I order come customizations and exlusive developments? =
+= How can I order some customizations and exlusive developments? =

 Feel free to contact us: http://support.realtyna.com